aspose-words/Aspose.Words-for-Java/readme.txt

 Information on how to install ImageIO codecs and the binaries can be found at the following site: http://download.java.net/media/jai-imageio/builds/release/1.1/

-Running the Samples under Linux and MacOS
+Running the Samples under Linux or MacOS
 ==========================================

 The samples should be compiled and run using either of the Sun-JDK or Open-JDK.
 There should be no extra requirements as long as the standard Java libraries are present.